Gomeschian/spicetify-randomish-playlist-maker/README.md

 ## Guidelines/Troubleshooting

-Check the console for progress details - press ctrl+shift+i.
-The first time, you need to open a terminal and run: spicetify enable dev-tools
+Check the console for progress details - press ctrl+shift+i to open it after opening a terminal and running: spicetify enable dev-tools

 As noted above, up to 100 songs are searched and added at a time before doing another batch, so the process may partially succeed if interrupted.